fitnr/svgis/README.md

 #### --padding

 Adds a padding around the output image.
+Accepts an integer in svg units.

 ````bash
 svgis draw --padding 100 in.shp -o out.svg